hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 For example, assume we have a method that expects an argument that has a `move` method. *We can pass it any type of argument, provided it has a compatible `move` method.* The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
 That is, it lets *objects of different types respond to the same method invocation.*

-There are two chief ways to implement polymorphism.
+Inheritance and duck-typing are the two main ways to achieve polymorphism.
 When a method has the same name, but a different implementation in different classes it is called polymorphism.
 When a method in a subclass replaces the implementation of the version in the superclass, we say that the subclass *overrides* the version in the superclass.
+Subclasses that override methods inherited from a superclass is one way in which we can implement polymorphism in our applications.

 ### 5.1 Polymorphism through Inheritance